Miami’s 15 Most Romantic Restaurants

 If you ever ate at the old Balans on Lincoln Road, “romantic” was likely not the first word that comes to mind.
 But the new owners have given the place a mushy makeover, dotting the main floor with candlelit two-tops, all generously spaced for maximum privacy.
 The result is the odd small restaurant where you and a date can still manage a private experience, sinking into comfy booths or lounging in oversized chairs.
 A masterful menu of fresh pastas keeps portions small enough to avoid a food coma, and the original cocktail menu will ease you into easy—not to mention audible—conversation.

 Pane & Vino

-If you can’t afford a trip to Italy for Valentine’s Day, you can find the next best thing at this rustic Italian taverna wedged onto Washington Ave.
+If you can’t afford a summer trip to Italy, you’ll find the next best thing at this rustic Italian taverna wedged onto Washington Ave.
 The pasta machine lurking in the front window is an excellent (and immediate) sign you’re onto something good, while small tables, reasonable prices, and a welcoming staff make every aspect of a date night here as pleasant as pie (er, tiramisu).
-The pasta is as advertised— freshly made creations that rival anything dished up by bigger names down the beach.
+The pasta is as advertised—freshly made creations that rival anything dished up by bigger names down the beach.
 And with dim lighting accompanying music ripped straight from The Godfather, it’s basically a mini-vacation without ever leaving Miami.

 How to book: Reserve via Yelp.